 Wings are the main draw here: the flavour, heat and combo choices are unique, from 10 lb platters to plates of plump, juicy chicken smothered in Black Mamba sauce so hot it comes with a health warning.
 Throw in daily specials, takeout and pick-up options, an outdoor patio and enough live sports to keep the most demanding fan happy, and Wingporium is pretty hard to beat.

 5835 Dixie Rd, Mississauga (905) 795-7775

-Unassuming yet enjoyably lively, Cities Sports Bar & Grill is located on Dixie Road just off the 401 Express and describes itself as ‘Your Home Away from Home’.
-While not the largest bar in Mississauga, it makes up for its lack of size with its big heart: there are fun times to be had here, with a thoroughly hospitable atmosphere, great staff and half a dozen televisions – along with a huge projector screen – to catch up on the latest sporting action.
+Unassuming yet enjoyably lively, Cities Sports Bar & Grill is located on Dixie Road just off the 401 Express and describes itself as ‘Your Home Away from Home.
+While not the largest bar in Mississauga, it makes up for its lack of size with its big heart: there are fun times to be had here, with a thoroughly hospitable atmosphere, great staff and half a dozen televisions – along with a giant projector screen – to catch up on the latest sporting action.

-The boisterous atmosphere is further enlivened by a great selection of draught and bottled beers, enjoyable – and pretty large – bar meals such as burgers, nachos or wings, and occasional live music.
+The boisterous atmosphere is further enlivened by a great selection of draught and bottled beers, enjoyable – and pretty significant – bar meals such as burgers, nachos or wings, and occasional live music.
 Shed your pretensions at the door with Cities Sports Bar & Grill, and enjoy a relaxed, casual night out with family or friends.

 7985 Financial Dr, Brampton (905) 453-1000